 Qalaa Holdings firmly believes that offsetting overall climate change goals.
-Accordingly, we have policy covers:
+Accordingly, we have our environmental impact as well as managing come up with a rigorous environmental policy that our resources and waste are crucial for further encompasses the full scope of our operations.
+The policy covers: